-Each school corporation will determine its own standards and assessments for substitute teachers.
+Each school employer will determine its own screening, employment qualifications (if greater than the minimum standards noted below), and performance standards for its substitute teachers.

 Substitute Permit Requirements